deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 ## Conclusion

 Metadata filtering stands out as a powerful technique for improving the relevance and accuracy of retrieved documents, thus enabling the generation of high-quality responses in RAG applications.
-Using the custom component `MetadataFilterExtractor` we implemented, we can extract filters from user queries and directly use them with Retrievers.
+Using the custom component `QueryMetadataExtractor` we implemented, we can extract filters from user queries and directly use them with Retrievers.

 This article was part one of the **Advanced Use Cases** series.
 If you want to stay on top of the latest Haystack developments, you can [subscribe to our newsletter](https://landing.deepset.ai/haystack-community-updates) or [join our Discord community](https://discord.gg/DzJEUKkuHp) 💙